Generic Name: daratumumab (DAR a TOOM ue mab)

 Daratumumab is a monoclonal antibody that blocks a certain protein in the body that can affect tumor cell growth.
 Monoclonal antibodies are made to target and destroy only certain cells in the body.
 This may help to protect healthy cells from damage.

 Daratumumab is used to treat multiple myeloma (bone marrow cancer).
-Daratumumab is usually given after other cancer medicines have been tried without success.
+Daratumumab is usually given after other treatments have failed.

 Daratumumab may also be used for purposes not listed in this medication guide.

 If you need to receive a blood transfusion, be sure to tell your caregivers that you are being treated with daratumumab.

 You should not be treated with daratumumab if you are allergic to it.